-Liz & Dick were the biggest celebrity couple of the XX Century, here with the child of a Vallartan friend, who the press said they had adopted.
+Liz & Dick were the biggest celebrity couple of the XX Century, here with the child of a Vallartan friend, whom them press said they had adopted.

 The movie received four Oscar nominations, of which it won one, for Best Costume Design in a black-and-white film (Dorothy Jeakins).
 Other nominations included Greyson Hall, for Best Supporting Actress in her role as Judith Fellowes, Charlotte's chaperone, Stephen B. Grimes, for Best Art Direction in a black-and-white film and Gabriel Figueroa for Best Black-and-white Cinematography.
 Ava Gardner was also nominated for a Golden Globe and a BAFTA as best actress.

-The movie did well in the box office though it was not a smash hit as were some of the previous movies by the director.
-This was something the studio owners already knew and was part of John Huston's career, the ups and downs.
-He always tried new things, took risks and never really followed a formula, he didn't take the easy road.
-He did add a happy ending to the movie though, something that many years later, when Huston once again met Williams, in London, the author brought up the subject of Puerto Vallarta and the movie and said, “I still don’t like the finish, John!".
+The movie did well in the box office though it was not a smash hit as were the previous movies by the director, though this was to become normal in John Huston's career, as he always tried new things, took risks and never really followed a formula, he didn't take the easy road.
+He did add a happy ending to the movie though, something that many years later, when Huston met Williams once again, in London, the author brought up the subject of Puerto Vallarta and the movue and said, “I still don’t like the finish, John!".

 Elizabeth Taylor, Richard Burton and Ava Gardner